nigelp/iconmaker/README.md

 # Cool Icon Maker

-An MVP app to generate colorful app icons using Stable Diffusion with LoRA fine-tuning.
+An MVP app to generate colorful app icons locally on your computer using Stable Diffusion with LoRA fine-tuning.
+Options are - 512x512 or 64x64, 20 steps or 50 steps quality, JPEG or PNG.

 ---